Dominican Republic

-Health and Safety in Dominican Republic
+Health Care, Disease Control, Crime and Safety in Dominican Republic

 The main areas of health dangers in the Dominican population that the USAID aim to undertake are HIV/AIDS prevention and treatment; family planning/reproductive health; and child survival.
 The Health sector reform gives the structural and organization validation for such delegation to take place.
 As of 2005, the total expense on health is 5.7% of the country’s GDP; health per capita is US$378.